s2t2/lambda-ds-3-2/README.md

 GROUP BY artists.ArtistId
 ```

 Why are we losing some artists?
 Because not all artists have albums.
-Maintain original table be using an outer join:
+Maintain original table by using an outer join:

 ```sql
 -- for each artist,